Intelligent dance music: Criticism of the term

-British electronic music and techno artists, including Aphex Twin, Cylob, and Mike Paradinas (A.K.A. μ-Ziq), have criticised the term IDM.
-Paradinas has stated that the term IDM was only used in North America.
-Criticism is dominated by the use of the term "intelligent" in the genre name, and also often calls attention to the fact that artists working under this name often produce music that is not easy to dance to.
+British electronic music and techno artists typically categorized as IDM, including Aphex Twin, Cylob, and Mike Paradinas (A.K.A. μ-Ziq), have variously criticised the term.
+Paradinas has stated that the term was only used in North America; criticism has often been dominated by the use of the term "intelligent" in the genre name, and also often calls attention to the fact that artists working under this name often produce music that is contrarily not easy to dance to.

 AllMusic Guide describes the IDM name asA loaded term meant to distinguish electronic music of the '90s and later that's equally comfortable on the dancefloor as in the living room, IDM (Intelligent Dance Music) eventually acquired a good deal of negative publicity, not least among the legion of dance producers and fans whose exclusion from the community prompted the question of whether they produced "Stupid" dance music.
 In a September 1997 interview, Aphex Twin commented on the 'Intelligent Dance Music' label:

 I just think it's really funny to have terms like that.
 It's basically saying 'this is intelligent and everything else is stupid.'
 It's really nasty to everyone else's music. (laughs) It makes me laugh, things like that.
 I don't use names.
 I just say that I like something or I don't.

-Aphex Twin's Rephlex records official overarching genre name is Braindance, of which Dave Segal of Stylus Magazine asked whether it was a "snide dig at IDM's mockworthy Intelligent Dance Music tag?"
+Aphex Twin's Rephlex Records official overarching genre name is "braindance", of which Dave Segal of Stylus Magazine asked whether it was a "snide dig at IDM's mockworthy Intelligent Dance Music tag?"

-Kid 606 has said,It's a label invented by PR companies who need catchphrases.
+In 2003, Kid606 said thatIt's a label invented by PR companies who need catchphrases.
 I like sounds, but hate what people attach to sounds.